-- 20. Officials shall commit to work at an event until released by the Supervisor/Referee.
-If an Official has accepted an assignment to officiate at an event, he/she shall not withdraw from that assignment prior to release by the Supervisor/Referee, without the permission of the appropriate Governing Body officiating representative. - 21.
-All Officials are under a continuing duty to disclose to the Joint Certification Programme any actual, suspected or alleged violations of the Code of which they are aware, whether breaches of their own or of another Official.
-Failure to so report is a violation of the Code. - 22.
-Officials must act honestly at all times when officiating, and in all their dealings with a Governing Body, Tennis Integrity Unit and other Officials.
-Officials must cooperate fully with any investigation under this Code, the Governing Body Rules for events at which they are officiating, the Tennis Anti-Doping Programme and the Tennis Anti-Corruption Program.
-Further, Officials must not (i) provide any inaccurate information, (ii) omit any relevant information which is requested, or (iii) deliberately mislead or attempt to mislead such bodies, their staff or other Officials.
+20. Officials shall commit to work at a Tennis Event until released by the Supervisor/Referee.
+If an Official has accepted an assignment to officiate at a Tennis Event, he/she shall not withdraw from that assignment prior to release by the Supervisor/Referee, without the permission of the Officiating Representative.
+The relevant Officiating Representative may revoke an Official's assignment at any time, if in the reasonable opinion of the Officiating Representative, the Official's continued participation in the Tennis Event or Tennis Events poses a risk to the successful delivery of the Tennis Event/Tennis Events.

+21. All Officials are under a continuing duty to disclose to the Programme any actual, suspected or alleged violations of the Code of which they are aware, whether breaches of their own or of another Official.
+Failure to so report is a violation of the Code.

+22. Officials shall act honestly at all times.

+23. Officials shall cooperate fully with any investigation (whether in relation to their conduct or that of another Official) under this Code, the Governing Body Rules for Tennis Events at which they are officiating, the Tennis Anti-Doping Programme and the Tennis Anti-Corruption Program.
+Further, Officials shall not (i) provide any inaccurate information, (ii) omit any relevant information which is requested, or (iii) deliberately mislead or attempt to mislead such bodies, their staff or other Officials.